Flinterpop/BNO055-with-FT260/README.md

 The BNO055 supports I2C and UART interfaces and I was proved with a Mikrotik USB to I2C Click board.
 Details are here: https://www.mikroe.com/usb-i2c-click

 The Mikroe board uses a FT260 device to provide USB services.
-FT260 is a widley used USB interface.
+FT260 is a widely used USB interface manufactuired by [FTDI](https://ftdichip.com/)

 ### Things to learn:
 1. I2C